tan9/gtestcert/README.md

 Using certificates from real certificate authorities (CAs) for development can be dangerous or impossible (for hosts like `example.test`, `localhost` or `127.0.0.1`), but self-signed certificates cause trust errors.
 Managing your own CA is the best solution, but usually involves arcane commands, specialized knowledge and manual steps.

-gtestcert automatically installs the GTestRCA in the system root store, and generates locally-trusted certificates. gtestcert does not automatically configure servers to use the certificates, though, that's up to you.
+gtestcert automatically installs the GTestRCA in the system root store, and generates GTestCA trusted certificates. gtestcert does not automatically configure servers to use the certificates, though, that's up to you.

 ## Installation